 Smartphone malware often tricks the user into granting it root-level permissions, allowing it to wreak all sorts of havoc on the phone.
 Mobile spyware can steal passwords, account numbers, and other personal information from your smartphone and distribute it—often for a price—to nefarious third parties.
 It can compromise your organization’s security and allow sensitive and confidential data to leak out.
 Malware on your smartphone can allow others to monitor and track your whereabouts.

-To understand more about how mobile malware works, feel free to check out Gillware Digital Forensics’ blog post in which we dissect and examine HummingBad, a prolific and sophisticated example of mobile malware.
-HummingBad’s central purpose is to generate false ad revenue to the fraudsters’ benefit.
+HummingBad, a prolific and sophisticated example of mobile malware has the sole purpose to generate false ad revenue to the fraudsters’ benefit.
 HummingBad encrypts its most malicious components, making it difficult for mobile anti-malware systems to detect it.